oneconvergence/dkube-examples/clinical_reg/README.md

 ## Download pipeline to Jupyterlab

-a.
-Start any of the jupyterlab notebook from the IDE tab.
+1. Start any of the jupyterlab notebook from the IDE tab.
-b.
-Once running, click the jupyterlab icon to launch jupyterlab
+2. Once running, click the jupyterlab icon to launch jupyterlab
-c.
-Open terminal in Jupyterlab and run
+3. Open terminal in Jupyterlab and run
    ```
    > wget https://raw.githubusercontent.com/oneconvergence/dkube-examples/tensorflow/clinical_reg/pipeline.ipynb
    ```
-d.
-Open pipeline.ipynb and run cells to generate the tar file and create run.
+4. Open pipeline.ipynb and run cells to generate the tar file and create run.
-e.
-Download the tar file by right-clicking on it(optional).
+5. Download the tar file by right-clicking on it(optional).
-f.
-Upload the tar file into the DKube pipeline UI(optional).
+6. Upload the tar file into the DKube pipeline UI(optional).

 # Deploy model.(Optional)
 -  Go to Model Catalog and from model version click deploy model.